MicrosoftDocs/sql-docs/docs/includes/sql-server-ha-story.md

 One common task everyone deploying SQL Server has to account for is making sure that all mission critical SQL Server instances and the databases within them are available when the business and end users need them, whether that is 9 to 5 or around the clock.
 The goal is to keep the business up and running with minimal or no interruption.
 This concept is also known as business continuity.

 SQL Server 2017 introduces many new features or enhancements to existing ones, some of which are for availability.
 The biggest addition to SQL Server 2017 is the support for SQL Server on Linux distributions.
-For a full list of the new features in SQL Server 2017, see the topic “What’s New in SQL Server 2017”.
+For a full list of the new features in SQL Server 2017, see the topic [What's new in SQL Server](http://docs.microsoft.com/sql/sql-server/what-s-new-in-sql-server-2017).

 This paper is focused on covering the availability scenarios in SQL Server 2017 as well as the new and enhanced availability features in SQL Server 2017.
 The scenarios include hybrid ones that will be able to span SQL Server deployments on both Windows Server and Linux, as well as ones that can increase the number of readable copies of a database.
 While this paper does not cover availability options external to SQL Server, such as those provided by virtualization, everything discussed here applies to SQL Server installations inside a guest virtual machine whether in the public cloud or hosted by anon premises hypervisor server.